Eforen/KORE/KANBAN.md

 # Todos
 * [KUICK][PARSER] Refactor ParseNodeSection to use a switch statement instead of ifs
 * [KUICK][PARSER] Refactor ParseNodeSection to Reduce code dupliaction in the difrent OP types
-* [KUICK][PARSER] Refactor ParseRInstruction to use the new ParseOP, ParseRegister, and ParseImmediate functions
 * [KUICK][PARSER] Write Test for B Type Instruction `BEQ`
 * [KUICK][PARSER] Write Test for B Type Instruction `BNE`
 * [KUICK][PARSER] Write Test for B Type Instruction `BLT`